- Reading Problems

-Visual-motor skills and endurance are developed through the use of specialized computer and optical devices, including therapeutic lenses, prisms, and filters.
+Visual-motor skills and endurance are developed through the use of specialized computer and optical devices, including therapeutic lenses, prisms and filters.
 During the final stages of therapy, the patient’s newly acquired visual skills are reinforced and made automatic through repetition and by integration with motor and cognitive skills.

 Children and adults with visual challenges, such as:

-- Learning-related Vision Problems
+- Learning-Related Vision Problems

-Vision Therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).To learn more about learning-related vision problems, visit any of these web pages on:
+Vision Therapy can help those individuals who lack the necessary visual skills for effective reading, writing and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).
+Click on any of the following links to learn more about learning-related vision problems:

-- 20-20 Eyesight and 20/20 Eye Screenings – Not Perfect for Learning and School!,
+- 20-20 Eyesight and 20/20 Vision Screenings are Not Enough for Successful Learning in School!

-- All About Learning Related Vision Problems,
+- All About Learning-Related Vision Problems

-- Learning Related Vision Problems and Attention Deficit Disorders (ADD/ADHD), Dyslexia, and Learning Disabilities (LDs),
+- Learning-Related Vision Problems and Attention Deficit Disorders (ADD/ADHD), Dyslexia and Learning Disabilities (LDs)

 - Poor Binocular (2-eyed) Coordination

 Vision Therapy helps individuals develop normal coordination and teamwork of the two eyes (binocular vision).
 When the two eyes fail to work together as an effective team, performance in many areas can suffer (reading, sports, depth perception, eye contact, etc.).
-To learn more about binocular (two-eyed) vision, visit any of these web pages on:
+To learn more about binocular (two-eyed) vision, click on any of the following links:

-- What is Binocular Vision?,
+- What is Binocular Vision?

-- What is Depth Perception and Stereo Vision?,
+- What is Depth Perception and Stereo Vision?

-- Adults and Children Gain Binocular Vision and 3D Depth Perception,
+- Adults and Children Gain Binocular Vision and 3D Depth Perception

-- Adults and Children Improve Eye Tracking and Eye Teaming,
+- Adults and Children Improve Eye Tracking and Eye Teaming

-- The Eye Hop – Explore Your Binocular Vision,
+- The Eye Hop – Explore Your Binocular Vision

-- The Framing Game – A Binocular Vision Test,
+- The Framing Game – A Binocular Vision Test

 - What is Seeing Double or Double Vision?